arun601/-totalitycorp-frontend-challenge-/README.md

 - User registration and authentication using JWT.
 - Seamless integration of the BrainTree payment gateway for processing payments.
 - Their is a admin section where user can manage all the users details.
+- -Mongodb No Sql database used
+- Filter on price amd category

 ## Setup